 - Courses offering fieldwork exercises to give students experience in aspects of the course (e.g., research communication courses, courses on a particular type of method/theory where instructors want to give students practical experience in it, etc.).

-The following types of student research projects are not eligible for review as class projects and the regular RISe application should be used:
+The following types of student research projects are not eligible for review as Course-based research project applications and the regular RISe application should be used:

 - Projects conducted for undergraduate or graduate dissertations (honours, master's, PhD)